 According to the Hospital Director, Philbert Nyeko, the work which was concluded in October 2015 was funded by World Bank.

 The establishment follows a recent elevation of the facility from a General Referral Hospital to Regional Referral Hospital status (on 1 July 2009).
-In its new state, the hospital which was built in 1940s now has a capacity to handle 500 patients at once.
-This makes it a life saver in the Karamoja sub region, a catchment area of 7 districts in the region which include: Moroto, Napak, Nakapiripirit, Kaboong, Kotido, Abim and Amudat.
+In its new state, the hospital which was built in the 1940s now has a capacity to handle 500 patients at once.
+This makes it a lifesaver in the Karamoja sub-region, a catchment area of 7 districts in the region which include: Moroto, Napak, Nakapiripirit, Kaboong, Kotido, Abim, and Amudat.

 When the time for killing these cattle comes, they do so in the fastest but least painful ways.
-This is what sets them apart from the ordinary farmer.
+This is what sets them apart from ordinary farmers.

 As carrying a flashy phone is the custom in developed cities, in Karamoja, carrying a stool and walking stick is the in-thing for men.
 Atop their heads is usually a hat that flirters their height making them look slightly taller than reality.
 This is partly because height is everything in Karamoja, an explanation as to why the giraffe comes across as their totem.
 The message behind this is stand tall and be strong.
 The symbolism also highlights their ability to strike dead anyone who threatens their cows with a single bullet, like a giraffe would strike dead any beastly carnivore with a single blow.

 Moroto is home to the Karamoja Museum, a wonderland that gives a deep insight into what the world was like before man was born.
-If looks are anything to go by, one would be forgiven for omitting a visit to this museum off their to-do-list.
-On the outside, it looks just like an ordinary two bedroomed rental house.
+If looks are anything to go by, one would be forgiven for omitting a visit to this museum off their to-do list.
+On the outside, it looks just like an ordinary two-bedroomed rental house.
 What is more, it seems like forever since it received a fresh coat of paint.
-The little that is there is peeling off, making the building a not very inviting.
+The little that is there is peeling off, making the building not very inviting.
 There is nothing fancy about the facility whose construction was spearheaded by the French Government.
 However, its inside is the exact opposite.
 It boasts of archeological findings that no amount of money can buy.
 Most of its fossil exhibits are over 3 million years old.
-They were mostly exhumed from mountains in the karamoja region where they were buried as a result of volcanic activities.
+They were mostly exhumed from mountains in the Karamoja region where they were buried as a result of volcanic activities.
 This includes teeth of the oldest known fossil monkey known in the world,19-20 million years back.
-Victoriapithecus macinneni is its name, it was roughly the size of a velvet monkey.
+Victoria pithecus macinneni is its name, it was roughly the size of a velvet monkey.